ramchauhan/flask_todo/README.md

 # flask_todo
 Rest APIs for Todo app

-* Once you run the application *
+* Once you run the application then you can access the app http://localhost:5000/

-Try to access the URLs by going to the following

 Apis are created with the opensource library flask-restplus